-Taranto's new multimodal exchange hub The Anne-de-Bretagne Bridge project in aspires to being exemplary.
-In addition Nantes includes a significant sustainable to adhering to the DNSH(1) principle, three design and construction component, with the major environmental certifications guarantee emphasis on planted areas and biodiversity, the project's sustainability: LEED(2), making economic use of resources and the Envision Protocol and the Italian CAM(3) reducing the impacts of the construction certification.
-To ensure that the project phase.
-By transforming a road bridge into a was awarded the certifications, our teams multifunctional area, an ecological link is created adopted a high environmental performance across green spaces and climate challenges are approach - from design right through addressed.
-The approach used involves reusing to operation.
-The restructuring, designed materials and procuring them via the river, using a building information modelling and logistics that minimise disruption.
-Reusing system (BIM), also sets out to preserve local the existing bridge avoided having to destroy resources, minimise visual impacts and 4,250 tonnes of concrete and 1,300 tonnes reduce construction waste, while factoring of steel, thus preventing 6,000 tonnes of CO2 in climate vulnerability and enabling equivalent from being released. strategies for adapting to climate change.
+Taranto's new multimodal exchange hub aspires to being exemplary.
+In addition to adhering to the DNSH(1) principle, three major environmental certifications guarantee the project's sustainability: LEED(2), the Envision Protocol and the Italian CAM(3) certification.
+To ensure that the project was awarded the certifications, our teams adopted a high environmental performance approach - from design right through to operation.
+The restructuring, designed using a building information modelling system (BIM), also sets out to preserve local resources, minimise visual impacts and reduce construction waste, while factoring in climate vulnerability and enabling strategies for adapting to climate change.